 Meanwhile all schools across the Boundary are closed today (Thursday) due to the potential repeat flooding and road closures.

-In Salmo flood protection work was continuing yesterday, with help from volunteer firefighters deploying Rapid Barrier System Dams, and and sandbagging critical public infrastructure.
+In Salmo flood protection work was continuing yesterday, with help from volunteer firefighters deploying Rapid Barrier System Dams and sandbagging critical public infrastructure.

 The evacuation alert issued on Monday remains in place and has been expanded to include residents and visitors along Erie Creek and Salmo River to Ymir.